ToniWonKanobi/theoveranalyzed.net/posts/2016/1/27/macbookless-part-iii-maybe-for-a-while.md

 As much as I like my new iPad, I still need a Mac.
 Neither of my websites have traditional web interfaces, and both rely heavily on the command line for deployment.

-Because a traditional file system is not exposed on iOS, there is no true command line experience to be had either.

-As far TheOverAnalyzed goes, because Camel is a dynamic/static combination blogging engine, even [Coda](https://itunes.apple.com/us/app/coda/id500906297?mt=8&uo=4&at=at=1l3vx9s "Coda on the App Store") has a hard time previewing the website.
+Because a traditional file system is not exposed on iOS, there is no true command line experience to be had either.As far TheOverAnalyzed goes, because Camel is a dynamic/static combination blogging engine, even [Coda][11] has a hard time previewing the website.
 So while I can write and deploy posts just fine with the Heroku web interface from my iPad, making HTML or CSS changes isn't particularly easy.

 The same is true for my dental website, even though it is hosted with GitHub Pages.
 Making HTML or CSS changes via GitHub Pages is *slightly* easier than with Camel, because at least GitHub has a file system-based web interface, allowing me to `commit` changes and deploy from there.
 But, like Camel, it's not really easy to do so.